 For the Class of 2025, courses completed in the 11th or 12th grades will be eligible for CCMR credit (2026 accountability).
-For the Class of 2026 and subsequent graduating classes only courses completed in the 12th grade will be eligible for CCMR credit through college prep.
+For the Class of 2026 and subsequent graduating classes, only courses completed in the 12th grade will be eligible for CCMR credit through college prep.
 The grade of the student at the time of the course will be based on the grade submitted in the TSDS PEIMS Summer submission.

-A student successfully completing a college prep course that is not on the approved list or a student who is not in 12th grade may still be eligible for TSI exemption at the partnering IHE based on the terms of the local agreement, but that student should not be reported in TSDS PEIMS for the purposes of CCMR.
+A student successfully completing a college prep course who is not in 12th grade may still be eligible for TSI exemption at the partnering IHE based on the terms of the local agreement, but that student should not be reported in TSDS PEIMS for the purposes of CCMR.

-Phase-In Schedule for Sunsetting IBCs and Alignment with Programs of Study Sunsetting IBCs
+Phase-In Schedule for Sunsetting IBCs and Alignment with Programs of Study

+Sunsetting IBCs